MarounHaddad/Tracking-community-evolution-with-graph-autoencoders/README.md

 sc.print_results(1)
 ```

-For running a TrackGAE on a new Dancer example, the "t.graph" files generated by Dancer should be placed in a new folder and reference by the variable "data_directory".
+For running a TrackGAE on a new Dancer example, the "t.graph" files generated by Dancer should be placed in a new folder referenced by the variable "data_directory".

 run_expriment takes 3 arguments:
 - Number of test runs (The result is the mean)